PuGGee/rpg_prototype/design_document.md

 - Broad sword: +2 to combat roll while equipped

+- Dagger: +1 to combat roll while equipped

+- Berserker flail: +3 to combat roll but received damage is doubled

+- Ethereal blade: +1 to combat damage.
+Upon being lost or discarded, immediately returns to the players inventory (if equipped)

+- Flaming sword: extra d3 to combat roll.
+Value is doubled against slimes

+- Bull whip: +1 to combat roll and +2 to agility while equipped

 #### Ranged Weapons

 - Sun wand: Fires a beam of concentrated energy.
 Ranged weapon, 3 uses.
 Combat value +2.
 Can damage slimes